double-speak/doublespeak.github.io/_poems_2021/conversation-between-a-drunk-poetess-and-her-lover.md

             укладываешься в систему
             и забываешь думать
   наступает Смена Времен Года
+transpoem: |
+  - trees grow all around,
+  but I’m a naked, drunken, healthy cow, a poetess, well, what are you gonna do?! should I tell you my name?
+  - no, you better not.
+  - i’ll swing by houses, you know, to sort of grace them… red circles are all around, can’t see anything at all…

+  beams of light come from me, going in all directions… maybe i’m some sort of saint?!
+  - of course, you’re a saint, without a doubt! by the way, your phone line was cut off ’cause of me, even though i’d never even seen it… you know, your phone is a total piece of shit, you motherfucker!
+  - i’m a saint, a saint!
+  - yes, yes, a saint you are…

+  * * *

+  Snow, having fallen in the morning, was the first page of memoirs yet to be written
+            about big bodies
+  imprisoned in a confined space

+  Is it through friction, insulation, or a feeling of being adrift,
+            of uncertainty
+  that rushes of blood are driven to the temples?

+  When the element of choice is lost,
+            you fit into the system
+            and forget to think
+  the season’s change is coming.
 note: |-
   <p>I began with a literal translation of the poem, ignoring word order and providing several translations of the same words to choose from later.
 Next, I formatted lines to match the original poem.
 Before moving onto polishing, I also identified turns of phrase that would need more time and thought to accurately incorporate into a final product.
 In polishing my rough translation of Mogutin’s poem, I began by adjusting word order to best match the point of syllabic emphasis in each clause, while with Mayakovsky’s I focused more on the emotions behind the poem.
 I then moved to honing in on word choices, leaving notes that indicated desired sentiment where I was still unsure of what I wanted to highlight.
 Next, I read through, thoughtfully evaluating and altering verb choices based on verbal aspect and active-passive voice within the clause.
 Lastly, I reviewed capitalization, punctuation, and line breaks to best match the original.
 A series of more detailed notes regarding stylistic choices in my translation are listed below:</p>
   <ul class="note"><strong>“Conversation of a drunk poetess and her new lover”:</strong></ul>